mautic/user-documentation/docs/overview/overview.rst

 Campaigns
 *********

-- :doc:`campaigns` With your Contact information and the Components in place, you can now start to create customized marketing activities for your Contacts.
+- :doc:`/campaigns/campaigns_overview` With your Contact information and the Components in place, you can now start to create customized marketing activities for your Contacts.
 Such marketing activities are created primarily in Campaigns.

 Channels
 ********